datacatdata/datacatdata.github.io/_posts/2018-10-08-the-anti-independence-dossier.markdown

 <a href="{{site.baseurl}}/assets/img/powerpoint/f.png"> <img src="{{site.baseurl}}/assets/img/powerpoint/f.png" /></a>

 Finally, we can examine levels of support of different politicians from people of different ideological backgrounds.
-The most well-known independence leader in Catalonia is Carles Puigdemont; the most well-known union leader in Catalonia is Ines Arrmiadas.
+The most well-known independence leader in Catalonia is Carles Puigdemont; the most well-known union leader in Catalonia is Ines Arrimadas.
 Puigdemont receives high levels of support from the left, and low levels from the right; Arrimadas receives low levels of support from the left, and high levels from the right.
 The group in Catalonia which gives the highest levels of support to Arrimadas is the far-right.

 <a href="{{site.baseurl}}/assets/img/powerpoint/c.png"> <img src="{{site.baseurl}}/assets/img/powerpoint/c.png" /></a>